YoungXIAO13/ObjectPoseEstimationSummary/README.md

 ## Objects in the controlled environments :movie_camera:
-This table lists the datasets commonly known as **BOP: Benchmark 6D Object Pose Estimation**, which provide accurate 3D object models and precise 2D-3D alignment.
+This table lists the datasets commonly known as **BOP: Benchmark 6D Object Pose Estimation**, which provide accurate 3D object models and accurate 2D-3D alignment.

 You can download all the BOP datasets [here](https://bop.felk.cvut.cz/datasets/) and use the [toolkit](https://github.com/thodan/bop_toolkit) provided by the organizers.